uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   The ability to dismiss the gallery wizard notice

 = V2.1.61 - 12.14.2016 =
-* NEW:     Photo gallery creation wizard for new users
+* NEW:     Gallery creation wizard for new users
-* Fixed:   Shortcodes in widgets not getting substituted in Divi
+* Fixed:   Shortcodes in WordPress gallery plugin widgets not getting substituted in Divi
 * Fixed:   Ensure that NGG placeholder text doesn't get styled incorrectly by other themes
 * Fixed:   Various thickbox issues on custom post type pages
-* Fixed:   Hide IGW placeholder images in Yoast feed
+* Fixed:   Hide Insert Gallery placeholder images in Yoast feed

 = V2.1.60 - 11.22.2016 =
 * Secured: Ensure that only .css files can be edited using Styles tab